Fleet railway station: History

 The railway line through Fleet was built by the London & Southampton Railway, which was renamed the London and South Western Railway (LSWR) in 1839; the section between Woking and Winchfield opening on 24 September 1838, but at that time, Fleet did not have a railway station.
 A station, originally named Fleet Pond (after Fleet Pond) was opened in May 1847.
-It was built on the opposite side of Minley Road as it is today.
-When the line was increased to four tracks, the station was rebuilt on its current site.
-At the time however, the station saw very little use and there were even proposals to close the station.
-It was renamed Fleet on 1 July 1869.
+The first station was built on the west side of Minley Road, it was renamed Fleet on 1 July 1869.
+In 1904 a new larger station was built on the east side when the line was increased to four tracks.